Child abuse at campsite: How authorities failed the victims

 "Addy," as he liked the kids to call him, spent years perfecting his system of abuse at his run-down plot.
 He lured his victims with a trampoline, trips to amusement parks and even a pony.
 He then abused them — often violently — and put massive pressure on the girls to keep quiet.
-The local youth welfare office even entrusted him with a foster child, which he used as bait.
+The local youth welfare office then entrusted him with the foster child, who he used as bait.

 Family liaison officers visited every week.
 Sometimes they would find Andreas V. in his bathrobe and underpants, and see girls playing in his litter-strewn caravan — supposedly without noticing a thing.
-When a youth welfare worker did get suspicious, she didn't intervene and even deleted the memo on Andreas V. Files were even manipulated after the scandal broke to clear local authorities of any wrongdoing.
+When a youth welfare worker did get suspicious, she didn't intervene and even deleted the memo on Andreas V. Files were also manipulated after the scandal broke to cover up any wrongdoing by local authorities.

-The employees of the youth welfare office and local police are currently under investigation for violation of duties of care and education.
+The employees of the youth welfare office and local police were also under investigation for violation of duties of care and education.
 Despite clear indications of sexual abuse, the police did not take action.
 A suitcase packed with 155 CDs and DVDs full of evidence disappeared without a trace at the police station, a fact that was only noticed weeks later.

 Acknowledging "police failure," North Rhine-Westphalia's Interior Minister Herbert Reul called the situation a "debacle."

 Roman von Alvensleben went even further.
 "It's not merely a case of negligence if a shed is overlooked during the search and the demolition company finds even more CDs there."
 Even the initial interviews with the victims were "less than ideal," he said, because the police officers really had no idea how to question children.

 The lawyer cited more examples of the authorities' collective failure, criticizing the state's victim protection officer for sending an official letter to all the victims.
 "When the postal worker delivers these letters, you might as well paint a huge "V" for victims on the houses," he said.